GaloisInc/ivory/ivory-tutorial/tutorial.md

 simulation.
 We'll make a single instance of a `Character` struct, do some damage to it, and then have them cast a healing spell.
-To do this, we'll need to implement some more logic: a way to damage the character, and the healing spell.
+To do this, we'll need to implement some more logic: a way to damage the character, and a way to cast the healing spell.

 Let's start with the damage application.
 We would like to apply a minimal amount of damage, plus some variable amount of damage that we